Learn how to make the best Spearmint Eucalyptus Soap Bars with dried herbs and essentials for easy sinus relief in the shower or bath.

-I love making my own soaps, especially the melt and pour type because it’s so quick, easy and affordable.
-I find that the goat’s milk and the shea butter soaps are equally good.
-I prefer the suspension formula because it helps keep the ingredients evenly dispersed so you don’t end up with them all separating.
+When choosing a base, goat’s milk and the shea butter soaps are equally good.
+I prefer the suspension formula because it helps keep the ingredients evenly dispersed so they don’t separate.

-I like to add an organic herb to the back of the soap after they’re poured.
-It adds a nice, finished-off look, but it also helps exfoliate too.
-This time, I used organic spearmint that’s chopped very small.
-You can make the soap without it though, so don’t hesitate to make it even if you don’t have any on hand.
+Adding dried herbs to the back of the soap after they’re poured adds a nice, finished-off look, and it also helps exfoliate skin.
+This recipe uses dried spearmint leaves.
+You can make the soap without them though, so feel free to omit.

-The spearmint oil and eucalyptus oil are both wonderful for clearing up our sinuses and supporting our respiratory system.
-The combination of these two essential oils gives a good balance to the scent so that the eucalyptus isn’t too strong.
+The spearmint oil and eucalyptus essential oils are both wonderful for clearing up our sinuses and supporting our respiratory system.
+The combination of these two essential oils also gives a good balance to the scent.

 - Cut your soap into the amount of cubes you need.
 They are pre-scored into squares in the package, so they are fairly easy to cut up with a sharp knife.
 I like to lay them on the molds to help guesstimate how many I need, especially because I have several sizes of silicone molds and each is a little different.
 It is best to figure at least one more than you think you will need.

-- Check the soap for any lumps and reheat if needed.
-Once it's fluid and removed from the heat, stir in your essential oils.
-They are both very runny oils in texture, so be cautious.
+- Once it's fluid and removed from the heat, stir in your essential oils.

 - Slowly pour your soap mixture into your molds, leaving a slight space at the top to add the spearmint leaves.

 - Once they are completely cooled, carefully pop them out of the molds.
 Bend back one corner of the mold with one hand and press on the back center of the bar with the other and that should do it.
-I love how easy they come out.
 If they are still warm they will not come out easily.